 Help us Comply with New York Stock Exchange (NYSE) Continued Listing Requirements.
 Our common stock is quoted on the NYSE under the symbol "OCN".
 On the record date, the last sale price of our common stock was \$0.57 per share.
 As previously disclosed, we were notified on April 8, 2020 by the NYSE that we were non-compliant with the NYSE's continued listing standards because the average closing price of our common stock over the 30 trading-day period ending April 7, 2020 was less than \$1.00.
-If we are not able to regain compliance with the NYSE's share price standards, which generally require that on the last trading day of any calendar month during a six month cure period, our common stock has a closing share price of at least \$1.00 and an average closing share price of at least \$1.00 over the 30 trading-day period ending on the last trading day of that month, we will be de-listed from the NYSE.
-On April 21, 2020, the NYSE announced that, due to market-wide declines brought about by the extraordinary circumstances of the COVID-19 pandemic, it would toll until July 1, 2020 the running of cure periods for companies not in compliance with the minimum share price standard.
-As a result, the remainder of Ocwen's cure period will be tolled until July 1, 2020 and the Company must regain compliance with the NYSE's share price standard by December 17, 2020.
-The likelihood and nature of any further NYSE relief remain uncertain at this time.
+If we are not able to regain compliance with the NYSE's share price standards, which generally require that on the last trading day of any calendar month during the six months ended October 8, 2020, our common stock has a closing share price of at least \$1.00 and an average closing share price of at least \$1.00 over the 30 trading-day period ending on the last trading day of that month, we will be de-listed from the NYSE, absent a determination by the NYSE to grant general or Company-specific relief due to the extraordinary circumstances brought about by the COVID-19 pandemic or otherwise.
+On April 3, 2020, the NYSE filed two proposals with the SEC, designed to assist NYSE-listed companies with temporary relief in response to the market-wide declines as a result of COVID-19.
+One of the proposals seeks to suspend the application of the NYSE's continued listing requirements of a minimum \$1.00 price and \$50 million market capitalization/shareholder's equity through June 30, 2020.
+The likelihood of NYSE relief, and the precise nature of any such relief, remain uncertain at this time.
 Therefore, we believe we should effectuate the Reverse Stock Split in order to potentially increase our stock price and therefore our ability comply with the continued listing requirements of the NYSE.